American Bazaar Store

 Dominon Radiator Company

-Dunn's Florist, shop was on Ontario St. south west corner of Trafalgar St.
+Dunn's Florist, shop waslocated on Ontario St. south west corner of Trafalgar St.

 Dwyer's Druggist and Chemist

-53 St Paul, owned by Percy M. Dwyer
+Located at 53 St Paul St, it was owned by Percy M. Dwyer

 Eckhardt's WH & Son Pianos